-In this article, we explore five strategies for dealing with rude customers, and we look at how to handle the aftermath of these difficult confrontations.
+In this article, we explore five strategies for dealing with rude customers, to give you the confidence to handle any hostile conversations that you may face.

 Sorting Unhappy Customers From Rude Ones

-If a customer is unhappy about the quality of goods or services that he or she has received from your organization, he is perfectly entitled to express his dissatisfaction.
-And if he remains calm and civil, despite his frustration or anger, you'll most likely be willing to help him with his grievances.
-You'll try hard to put things right, whether it's replacing a faulty toaster or compensating him for a missed family holiday because of an over-booked flight.
+If a customer is unhappy about the quality of goods or services that they've received from your organization, they're perfectly entitled to express their dissatisfaction.
+And if they remain calm and civil, despite their frustration or anger, you'll most likely be willing to help.
+You'll try hard to put things right, whether that means replacing a faulty toaster, or providing compensation for a canceled flight.

-Occasionally, though, despite your welcoming manner, expert knowledge and willingness to help, there are people who can't control their anger and resort to verbal abuse, offensive language, and even threatening words or behavior.
-When you're confronted by these rude customers, it can be difficult to know how to respond or defuse the situation.
+But things change when people can't control their anger and resort to verbal abuse, offensive language, or even threatening behavior.
+When you're confronted by these rude customers, you need to take a different approach.

 Strategies for Handling Rude Customers